MTV (Australia and New Zealand)

-MTV is a 24-hour general entertainment channel specialising in music and youth culture programming which serves Australia and New Zealand.
-It is operated by parent company Paramount Networks UK & Australia headquartered in London with a local office at Network 10's headquarters in Sydney.
+MTV was a 24-hour general entertainment channel specialising in music and youth culture programming which served Australia and New Zealand.
+Paramount Networks UK & Australia headquartered in London with a local office at Network 10's headquarters in Sydney is responsible for marketing and advertising in Australia and New Zealand.
+The channel was replaced by MTV Global in August 2023.

 History

 MTV on the Nine Network

 The "MTV" brand was launched in Australia during April 1987 as a music program that aired late on Friday and Saturday nights for its full six-year run on the free-to-air Nine Network.
 The program was hosted by Richard Wilkins and Joy Smithers with music news from Alison Drower.
 Its competitors at the time were ABC TV's Rage (which also started in April 1987) and Network Ten's Video Hits (which started in February 1987).

 MTV Australia's focus was predominantly on Australian, British, Canadian and American artists and the program rarely played other forms of rock and pop music.
 The program presented a mixture of music videos, interviews and segments, and depended heavily on imported US content.
 In its early years it also showed the MTV USA game show Remote Control.

 The program was discontinued in 1993 when Nine chose not to renew the licence with Viacom.
 Nine said the axing was due to high production and licensing costs.
 Saul Shtein brought MTV to Australia with Richard Wilkins.